 Benjamin J. Rowland

-Associate Attorney, Cheyenne Office
+Partner, Cheyenne Office

 While Ben worked full time, he attended the Catholic University of America Columbus School of Law as an evening student.
 During that time, he was elected Senior Lead Articles Editor of the Journal of Contemporary Health Law and Policy and awarded the George P. Smith Most Valuable Editor award.
 Prior to law school, Ben attended Duke University where he majored in public policy studies, minored in political science, and enjoyed his time as a member of the Duke University Swim Team.
 In his free time, Ben still enjoys swimming.
 He also enjoys traveling in and learning more about Wyoming.